sathwikchintalapudi/counter/README.md

 <h2>Project description</h2>

-Sessionstore application stores the information relating to charging session.
+Sessionstore a application demo application that stores the information relating to charging session.

 <b>endpoints</b>
 1. POST /chargingSessions - to add a new charging session